matteocannaviccio/LectorPlus/README.md

 	It will take some time (many files to downlaod) but at the end it will create the root folder `/data` described below.

 #### Structure of the folder `/data`
-The folder `/data` contains a list of sub-folders and includes all the necessary files:
+The folder `/data` contains a list of sub-folders and includes all the necessary files.
+The languages inside parenthesis means that the content of the folder is repeated for all of them.

 	|-- input (en es it de fr):
-	|		|-- wikipedia: it contains the XML dump of Wikipedia
+	|		|-- wikipedia: it contains the initial dump of Wikipedia
-	|		|-- dbpedia: it contains the Mappingbased Objects dump of DBPedia
+	|		|-- dbpedia: it contains the Mappingbased Objects dump of DBPedia (used as a reference)
 	|
-	|-- languages: it contains the properties used by the parser
+	|-- languages (en es it de fr): it contains the properties of each language used by the parser
 	|
-	|-- lists (en es it de fr): used by the parser to filter out undesired NE
+	|-- lists (en es it de fr): used by the parser to filter out undesired named entities
 	|		|-- currencies.tsv
 	|		|-- nationalities.tsv
 	|		|-- professions.tsv